CSCfi/scalable-python/Doc/library/string.rst

-"Format specifications" are used within replacement fields contained within a format string to define how individual values are presented (see :ref:`formatstrings`.)
-They can also be passed directly to the builtin :func:`format` function.
+"Format specifications" are used within replacement fields contained within a format string to define how individual values are presented (see :ref:`formatstrings`).
+They can also be passed directly to the built-in :func:`format` function.
 Each formattable type may define how the format specification is to be interpreted.

 Most built-in types implement the following options for format specifications, although some of the formatting options are only supported by the numeric types.

 A general convention is that an empty format string (``""``) produces the same result as if you had called :func:`str` on the value.
+A non-empty format string typically modifies the result.

 The general form of a *standard format specifier* is: